Bin-Ostrowski/social-network-api/README.md

 # Social Network API

   ## Description
-  Social Network API uses Mongodb and Mongoose to create the back end CRUD API routes for a social network app.
+  Social Network API is a back-end app using Mongodb, Mongoose and Express.js to create CRUD API routes for a social network app.

   ## Table of Content
   - [Description](#description)